Analysis | Public health recommendations are another opportunity for partisan performances

 Atlas, in fact, is a great example of the way in which sincere views are muddied by performative displays.
 He clearly believes that allowing the virus to spread is useful, as he wrote back in April.
 But he also leans into his role as pro-Trump contrarian.

 But Atlas’s and Noem’s views can’t be separated from the effects of those views.
 Folding the pandemic into a familiar pattern of partisan performance ignores that the pandemic is not a standard partisan debate.
-Here, the recommendations aimed at containing the virus come from nonpartisan epidemiologists (a group which does not include Atlas) and are focused on reducing the number of people who die before a vaccine is deployed.
+Here, the recommendations aimed at containing the virus come from nonpartisan epidemiologists (a group that does not include Atlas) and are focused on reducing the number of people who die before a vaccine is deployed.

 Wearing a mask and limiting the size of Thanksgiving gatherings are not popular positions, making them quite useful for those looking to make political points.
 They are nonetheless unusually important.
 Brown’s complaint was, in part, that elected leaders had a specific responsibility to model proper behavior to reinforce its utility.
 Cruz saw that complaint as a way to make a political point of his own.